The Legal Dad, Fathers’ Rights Lawyer in Minnesota Using Firsthand Knowledge of the Legal System to Help Fathers

 What is marital property?

 Property division in Minnesota involves equitably dividing marital assets.
 This means you and your spouse will divide any assets either of you acquired while married.
 Exceptions include your inheritance from a family member and any gifts given only to you, as you can keep these.
 You can also typically keep any non-marital property that you entered the marriage with.
-A skilled property division lawyer in Minnesota can clarify which assets are marital and must be shared with your wife during the divorce process.
+A skilled property division lawyer in Minneapolis can clarify which assets are marital and must be shared with your wife during the divorce process.

 Is a military divorce different from a civilian divorce?